 Waist circumferences for which there is an increased risk and high risk of obesity-related health problems:

 |Increased risk||High risk|

 What's considered a healthy BMI and waist circumference is also influenced by your ethnic background.
-If you have an ethnic minority background (e.g. Asian, African or Afro-Caribbean), the BMI and waist circumference thresholds for being considered overweight or obese may be lower.
+If you have an ethnic minority background (such as Asian, African or Afro-Caribbean), the BMI and waist circumference thresholds for being considered overweight or obese may be lower.
 This is because your ethnicity can affect your risk of developing certain conditions.
-The International Diabetes Federation and South Asian Health Foundation are in agreement that men from South Asian and Chinese ethnic groups are at increased risk of type 2 diabetes if waist size is greater than 90 cm.
-If you have any questions about your BMI or waist circumference, talk to a health professional (e.g. GP or dietitian).
+The International Diabetes Federation and South Asian Health Foundation agree that men from South Asian and Chinese ethnic groups are at increased risk of type 2 diabetes if waist size is greater than 90cm.
+If you have any questions about your BMI or waist circumference, talk to a health professional like your GP or a dietitian.

 Help us improve

 We'd love to hear your thoughts about this page below.

 If you have a more general query, please contact us.